threefoldtech/info_grid/src/documentation/dashboard/solutions/k8s.md

 ## Kubeconfig
 Once the cluster is ready, you can SSH into the cluster using `ssh root@IP`
-> IP can be the public IP or the planetary network IP
+> IP can be the public IP, Mycelium or the Planetary Network IP

 Onced connected via SSH, you can execute commands on the cluster like `kubectl get nodes`, and to get the kubeconfig, you can find it in `/root/.kube/config`